monti-apm/monti-apm-agent/README.md

 `montiapm:agent` is compatible with:

-- Meteor 1.4.3.2 and newer
+- Meteor 1.4.3.2 and newer, including Meteor 3.
+Meteor will install the correct version of `montiapm:agent` for the version of Meteor.
 - Internet Explorer 9 and newer web browsers
 - Can be used with [Monti APM](https://montiapm.com/) or the open sourced version of Kadira, though many new features are not supported by Kadira

-Features that require a newer version of Meteor are only enabled when using a supported version.
-For example, monitoring incoming HTTP requests is automatically enabled when the app uses Meteor 1.7 or newer.
+Some features have a higher minimum version of Meteor, and are disabled in older Meteor versions.
+For example, monitoring incoming HTTP requests is enabled for apps using Meteor 1.7 or newer.

 ### Auto Connect